CyberSculptorX/Password-Generator/README.md

 The randomness cannot be easily predicted or reproduced, which is crucial for this project.

+The secrets, string and os module are all part of Python's standard library, so you do not need to install these.

+Install Python.
+Install tkinter.

+'main.py' to run.
 'Esc' on keyboard to close the program.